As if you needed another reason to come volunteer in Mexico, these prettier-than-possible waterfalls will seal the deal.

 How Do I Get Around To All The Waterfalls?

-Traveling around is a bit tricky — we recommend hiring a bus or car to help take you around for the day.
-Your hotel and hostel can probably help you out with that.
-There are some public buses that can take you to the more popular posts (like Puente de Dios and the Cascadas De Micos) but a driver will be able to take you to more places, in less time.
+Some groups who have a bit more spending money recommend hiring a van or car to help take you around for the day.
+Your hotel and hostel can probably help you out with that too.
+There are some public buses that can take you to the more popular spots but a driver will be able to take you to more places, in less time.

 You can also taxi to some waterfalls (like the Tamul) but just know it’ll be a bit pricey.
 If you split the cost of a driver and or a taxi with your ILP group, it should cut down on the cost, so keep that in mind.